dazinator/CrmDeploy/README.md

 # Many Plugins?

-If you want to register more than one plugin, you can simply chain the .AndHasPlugin() method.
+You can chain the .AndHasPlugin() method to register multiple plugins.
 For example:-

 ```csharp